seattleflu/documentation/Barcodes.md

 Once the labelmaker is ready with the new layout, announce in the slack #barcodes channel that the barcodes for the new identifier set can be requested, and add the identifer set to the table below on this docs page.
+> Note: If your new layout uses tiny barcodes ([LCRY-2380][]), or if your new collection will need to have its sample identifiers backfilled for another reason, then you will also need to add the new collection sets' name to the query in the [backfill sample ids job](https://github.com/seattleflu/id3c-customizations/blob/master/lib/seattleflu/id3c/cli/command/backfill_sample_ids.py) in addition to creating the new layout in labelmaker.py.

 [labelmaker]: https://github.com/seattleflu/id3c/blob/master/lib/id3c/labelmaker.py